Back to articles list Articles Cookbook

 This awesome and powerful language can handle various types of data, from numbers and texts to dates.
 This makes it perfect for the diverse data types found on social media platforms.
 Whether you're analyzing tweet lengths, post timestamps, or the number of likes, SQL can process it all seamlessly.

 As your data grows, SQL grows with you.
-It’s designed to handle large volumes of data – a common scenario in social media analysis.
+It’s designed to handle large volumes of data – a common scenario in social media and referral marketing analysis.
 This scalability ensures that your queries (i.e. your SQL code) remain efficient and fast, even when working with extensive social media datasets.
 Without SQL knowledge, you will always be dependent on the IT department to change the criteria of your data analysis or data sources.
 With SQL knowledge, you can make these adjustments yourself.
 You will see how it works in our upcoming examples.

 Analyzing Social Media Data with SQL